 - All affiliated club members’ points will be calculated towards the Affiliated Club League Table so club members do not have to complete a minimum of 4 events for their points to count.
 However, only the best 4 out of the possible 6 results are calculated towards the accumulation.

 - Whilst every care is taken to ensure an accurate league table, it is the duty of the runner to ensure that their results appear accurately within two weeks of the event in the RunDerby race series.
 This includes duplication’s of the runners name (due to being spelt slightly different) in the league table.
-For any inclusions and event specific amendments such as major name changes, position, gender or age category, please contact the event directly within two weeks of the event date.
-For any minor amendments to your name (such as Tom to Thomas), please Contact Us.
+For any inclusions and event specific amendments such as name changes, position, gender or age category, please contact the race organisers directly within two weeks of the event date.

 RunDerby Race Series amendments to results rule